-It needs to be comprehensive enough to consider every variable of your testing process, from the nature of your workflows through to the section of the right test tools, from the selection of your QA expert to the makeup of your Agile development team.
+Your QA automation roadmap needs to be comprehensive enough to consider every variable of your testing process, from the nature of your workflows through to the selection of the right testing tools, from the selection of your QA expert to the composition of your Agile development team.

 Test Automation Strategy Tips

-|2.
-Test early and often with Agile
+2. Testing early and often with Agile

-|3.
-Balance automated and manual testing
+3. Balancing automated and manual testing

-|6.
-Select the right test automation tool
+6. Selecting the right test automation tool

 8. Monitoring and maintaining automation

 Agile test environments are built to accommodate change.
 The continual cycle of innovation and testing over several iterations ensures balance between function and stability.
 The ability to incorporate input from cross-functional teams prioritizes the ultimate end goal of user satisfaction at all phases.
 And incorporating QA processes early on in development is more efficient and cheaper than making changes late in the delivery process.

-3. Balance Automated and Manual Testing
+Balancing Automated and Manual Testing

 Manual testing is necessarily more labor intensive, but there is no better way to simulate the end user experience than through the eyes and expertise of a human engineer.
 If your users are human, there should be a human element to your test phase.

-4. Identify Automatable Test Cases
+Prioritization of Automatable Test Cases

-It is impossible to automate all testing, so it is important to segregate automatable and non-automatable test cases.
-Once you have the complete set of automatable test cases, it is time to evaluate those test cases, which run frequently and have high priority.
+It is impossible to automate all the testing scenarios, hence it is equally necessary to segregate automatable and non-automatable test cases.
+Once you have the complete set of automatable test cases, it is time to evaluate the ones that run frequently and have high priority.

-5. ROI of Automation
+Calculating the ROI of Automation

-6. Select the Right Test Automation Tool
+Selecting the Right Test Automation Tool

 Your QA resource checklist does not end with the automation tools.
 There are a number of choices to be made in how you structure your test framework, and they can have a profound impact on the efficiency of your development process.
 Current thinking favors modular, portable and reusable frameworks designed to cover the entire life of your product.
-This framework is the foundation of your automation process, however, so there is much to consider.
+This framework is the foundation of your automation process, and hence, there is much to consider.